mk270/whitakers-words/operational.md

 tense given is perfect.
 For a noun, it will be the singular, and the user must interpret when the form is plural.

-<P>For an adjective, the positive meaning is given,
-even if a comparative or superlative form is output.
+For an adjective, the positive meaning is given, even if a comparative or superlative form is output.
 The user is invited to expand to comparative (-er) and superlative (-est).